 What can impact (increase) the cost of an orangery?

 ‘As with any bespoke building project, many factors can bear an impact on price.’
-Cristina explains some of the most common reasons you might see an increase in the price of an orangery.
+Emma explains some of the most common reasons you might see an increase in the price of an orangery.
 ‘Any number of unique or extra design points can influence the cost.
 But as a general rule the following design details can affect the price: